-Luscious dark chocolate, fresh raspberry purée, and just a bit of full-bodied stout is sure to please the palate of chocolate lovers… Raspberry Double Chocolate Sorbet with Stout is dairy-free, and oh-so-delicious!
+Luscious dark chocolate, fresh raspberry purée, and just a bit of full-bodied Guinness is sure to please the palate of chocolate lovers… Raspberry Chocolate Sorbet with Guinness is vegan, dairy-free, and oh-so-delicious!

-There is nothing better than a friend, unless it is a friend with chocolate.
+There is nothing better than a friend, unless it is a friend with chocolate.~~ Linda Grayson